DEREKFERRER/DEREKFERRER/README.md

  <h1>👋 Hi, I’m Roderick</h1>

 - 👀 I’m interested in ...
 AI, Machine Learning, Web development and mobile development

-- 🌱 I’m currently learning a ...
-HTML, CSS, Javascript, C, JAVA and SQL.

 - 📫 How to reach me ... www.linkedin.com/in/roderickferrer